On His Way Out, Kentucky Gov. Matt Bevin Pardons Murderers, Rapists, Hundreds More

 Not all of Bevin's pardons were so contentious.

-He also pardoned Tamishia Wilson of Henderson, Ky., convicted in 2006 of trafficking marijuana drug paraphernalia possession.
+He also pardoned Tamishia Wilson of Henderson, Ky., convicted in 2006 of trafficking marijuana and drug paraphernalia possession.
 She was also convicted in 2004 of theft.

 Bevin proclaimed in a Dec.
-9 letter she "is a new woman.
+9 letter that she "is a new woman.
 She has turned her life around and become a model citizen."

 The former governor also spared the life of death row inmate Gregory Wilson who was convicted in 1988 of murder.
 The Courier-Journal reports the trial was widely described as "a travesty of justice and a national embarrassment for Kentucky."

-The paper said Wilson's defense team consisted of two lawyers, one whom "had never tried a felony before" and a person who served as lead counsel, but "had no office, no law books and on his business card, he gave out the phone number to a local tavern."
+The paper said Wilson's defense team consisted of two lawyers, one whom "had never tried a felony before" and a lead counsel who "had no office, no law books and on his business card, he gave out the phone number to a local tavern."

 An array of other ethical woes plagued the case.

-Bevin commuted his sentence to life in prison with the possibility of parole, writing, Wilson received "the short end of the justice stick" adding "regardless of the final resolution of future parole board hearings, Mr. Wilson at least deserves an equal opportunity for justice to be served."
+Bevin commuted his sentence to life in prison with the possibility of parole, writing that Wilson received "the short end of the justice stick" adding, "Regardless of the final resolution of future parole board hearings, Mr. Wilson at least deserves an equal opportunity for justice to be served."

-Reached on Thursday for comment by the Washington Post, Bevin said of the pardons, "I'm a believer in second chances."
+Reached on Thursday for comment by The Washington Post, Bevin said of the pardons, "I'm a believer in second chances."

 "If there has been a change and there's no further value that comes for the individual, for society, for the victims, for anybody, if a person continues to stay in," Bevin noted, "then that's when somebody should be considered for a commutation or a pardon."

 During his tenure as governor, Bevin took a special interest in criminal justice reform and creating Kentucky's Criminal Justice Policy Assessment Council.
-At the council's first meeting in 2016, the Lexington Herald Leader reported the panel's mission was to "study the state's criminal code... and suggest improvements for the 2017 General Assembly to consider."
+At the council's first meeting in 2016, the Lexington Herald-Leader reported the panel's mission was to "study the state's criminal code... and suggest improvements for the 2017 General Assembly to consider."

-In 2017, Bevin, through an executive order restored the voting rights of 284 people convicted of non-violent felonies, according to member station WFPL in Louisville.
+In 2017, Bevin, through an executive order, restored the voting rights of 284 people convicted of nonviolent felonies, according to member station WFPL in Louisville.

 Earlier this year Bevin signed a bill that deepened the pool of people eligible to have their low-level criminal records expunged.